Edgar-Donk/edgar-donk.github.io/README.md

 After all that we see that ttkthemes has one or two major differences to the standard themes, look at the different ways that the combobox downward arrow is depicted.
 The button widget is the normal way to see whether this theme appeals to you or not.
 Check some of the images - you may notice that a pressed image is the same as a normal image except that it has been turned upside down.
+Some themes could be easily adopted as being modern looking, others such as kroc may be of use in showing you the what to do.
+Of interest note that radiance and ubuntu are very nearly the same except that ubuntu uses png as opposed gif images.
 So once you are aware of how the themes work you may decide to devise your own.
 It takes quite a bit of time but is relatively straighforward.

 ## 06 So you want to roll your own